Natural Features of Kansas

 - North – The 40th parallel of north latitude.

-Boundary delimitation (as described above) is the theoretical description of a border.
-However, what's more, relevant is boundary demarcation, the surveying and marking out the border on the ground.
+That's not where the story ends.
+There's boundary delimitation: the theoretical description of a border, as described above.
+But what's more relevant is boundary demarcation: surveying and marking out the border on the ground.

 The first boundary survey (following the Kansas—Nebraska Act) began in 1857.
 The surveyors were tasked with demarcating Congress's delimitations into actual boundary markers.
 The official border would not be the delimited one, but the demarcated one.
-The surveyors did a remarkable job considering the size of the task and the limitations of their tools — principally magnetic compasses and metal chains.
-The resulting demarcation produced many slight errors and inconsistencies as they attempted to stake straight lines over often inhospitable terrain.
-Those perturbations persist today, and as demarcated Kansas has an area of 82,278 mi2
+Unfortunately, 19th—century surveyors lacked satellites and other high—precision measurement tools.
+And considering the size of the task and the limitation of their tools — magnetic compasses and metal chains — they did an admirable job.
+They were tasked with staking straight lines, often through inhospitable terrain.
+So as you examine the demarcation in greater detail, you will find many errors and inconsistencies.
+In 1925, the Supreme Court ruled that the borders as surveyed were the correct ones.
+As demarcated, Kansas has an area of 82,278 mi2

-Subsequently, Kansas was organized (and often re-organized) into counties.
+Subsequently, Kansas was organized (and then often reorganized) into counties.
 Currently, there are 105 counties in Kansas.

-Topology – Elevation in Kansas generally decreases from west to east.
-The highest point (4,041 ft above sea level) is on Mount Sunflower near the Colorado border in Wallace County (~64 miles south of the northwest corner of Kansas).
-The lowest point (679 ft) is where the Verdigris River enters Oklahoma in Montgomery County (~54 miles west of the southeast corner of Kansas).
-The western two—thirds of the state has a generally flat surface (dissected and undulating near principal river drainages), while the eastern third has many hills and forests..
+Topology – Elevation in Kansas generally slopes downward from west to east.
+The highest point (4,041 ft above sea level) is Mount Sunflower near the Colorado border in Sherman County.
+The lowest point (679 ft) is where the Verdigris River leaves Montgomery County for Oklahoma.
+The western two—thirds of the state has a generally flat surface (undulating where eroded along principal river drainages), while the eastern third has many hills and forests.

 Geology – Kansas is underlain by a sequence of horizontal to gently westward dipping sedimentary rocks.
-A sequence of Mississippian, Pennsylvanian and Permian rocks outcrop in the eastern and southern part of the state.
-The state's western half has exposures of Cretaceous through Tertiary sediments, the latter derived from the erosion of the uplifted Rocky Mountains to the west.
+A sequence of Mississippian, Pennsylvanian, and Permian rocks outcrop in the eastern and southern part of the state.
+The state's western half has exposures of Cretaceous through Tertiary sediments, the latter derived from the erosion of the Rocky Mountains to the west soon after their creation ~90 million years ago.
+The state's northeastern corner was subjected to glaciation in the Pleistocene and is covered by glacial drift and loess.

-Cretaceous—age rocks were deposited approximately 100 million years ago; while much of Kansas was a vast interior sea, form the landscape in the Smoky Hills and part of the Red Hills.
+Cretaceous—age rocks were deposited approximately 100 million years ago; while much of Kansas was a vast interior sea, form the landscape in the Smoky Hills and capping the norhtern Red Hills.
 The Western Plains and Cimarron Plains of western Kansas are composed of rock debris washed off the face of the Rocky Mountains over the past few million years.
-The Arkansas River Sandsage Prairie and Arkansas River Sand Prairie are areas of recent alluvial deposition that border the Arkansas River.
+Much of this area is blanketed with wind deposited silt forming fertile (but dry) loess farmlands.
+The Arkansas River Sandsage Prairie and Arkansas River Sand Prairie are areas of recent deposition that border the Arkansas River.

-Glaciers moved into Kansas several times for 750,000 to 10,000 years ago and scoured the northeastern corner of the state (bounded by the current Big Blue and Kansas rivers), leaving granitic rocks from far away and dense beds of loess soils.
+Glaciers moved into Kansas several times for 750,000 to 10,000 years ago and scoured the northeastern corner of the state, leaving granitic rocks from far away and dense beds of loess soils.

-Hydrology — Nearly 75 miles of the state's northeastern boundary is defined by the Missouri River.
-The Kansas River, formed by the confluence of the Smoky Hill and Republican rivers at Junction City, joins the Missouri River at Kansas City, after a course of 170 mi across the northeastern part of the state.
+Hydrology — Nearly 75 mi of the state's northeastern boundary is defined by the Missouri River.
+The sandy Kansas River, formed by the confluence of the Smoky Hill and Republican rivers at Junction City, joins the Missouri River at Kansas City, after a course of 170 mi through the northeastern part of the state.

 The Arkansas River, rising in Colorado Rocky Mountains, flows with a bending course for nearly 500 mi across the western and southern parts of the state.
 With its tributaries, (Little Arkansas, Ninnescah, Walnut, Cow Creek, Cimarron, Verdigris, Spring, and the Neosho), it forms the southern drainage system of the state.

-Kansas's other principal rivers are the Saline and Solomon, tributaries of the Smoky Hill River; the Big Blue, Delaware, and Wakarusa, which flow into the Kansas River; and the Marais des Cygnes, a tributary of the Missouri River.
-The Spring River in extreme southeast Kansas demarks the northwestern edge of the Ozark Plateau.
+Kansas's other principal rivers are the Saline and Solomon Rivers, tributaries of the Smoky Hill River; the Big Blue, Delaware, and Wakarusa, which flow into the Kansas River; and the Marais des Cygnes, a tributary of the Missouri River.

 Kansas Drainage Basins.